ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("grouprar")` implements group response-adaptive randomization procedures, which also integrates standard non-group response-adaptive randomization methods as specialized instances.
 It is also uniquely capable of managing complex scenarios, including those with delayed and missing responses, thereby expanding its utility in real-world applications.

--   `r pkg("RABR")`{#RABR} conduct simulations of the Response Adaptive Block Randomization (RABR) design to evaluate its type I error rate, power and operating characteristics for binary and continuous endpoints.
-For more details of the proposed method, please refer to Zhan et al. (2021) <[doi:10.1002/sim.9104](https://doi.org/10.1002/sim.9104)>.
+-   `r pkg("RABR")` supports Response Adaptive Block Randomization (RABR) design through simulations to evaluate its type I error rate, power and operating characteristics for binary and continuous endpoints.
+For more details of the proposed method, please refer to Zhan et al. (2021) <doi:10.1002/sim.9104>.

 -   `r pkg("RARfreq")` provides functions and command-line user interface to generate allocation sequence by response-adaptive randomization for clinical trials.
 The package currently supports two families of frequentist response-adaptive randomization procedures, Doubly Adaptive Biased Coin Design ('DBCD') and Sequential Estimation-adjusted Urn Model ('SEU'), for binary and normal endpoints.